permissions-dispatcher/PermissionsDispatcher/README.md

 - `@RuntimePermissions`: [Must] Register an Activity or Fragment to handle permissions.
 - `@NeedsPermission`: [Must] Register a method which the permission is needed.
 - `@ShowsRationale`: [Option] Register a method which explains why the permission is needed.
-Actually an annotated method is called when `shouldShowRequestPermissionRationale` returns true.
+Actually an annotated method is called when `shouldShowRequestPermissionRationale` returns true or when uer deny a permission.

 > NOTE: Annotated methods must be package private or above.